maindev/testandset-site/content/demo.md

 layout: page
 ---

-The aim of this demo is to provide a working example of how mutex implemented scripts can provide a conflict-free environment for developers.
+The demo aims to provide a working example of how mutex implemented scripts can provide a conflict-free environment for developers.

 There are three different agents called `hill-fighters`.
 These hill-fighters mainly represent a state of programmers fighting over one mutex.
 The one which gets hold of the mutex is called the leader.